top of page

 The shape of your ear canal - Unlike the general belief that the ear canal is like a straight pipe from your pinna straight up to your eardrum, the shape of the ear canal can be very different from person to person.
 Often the ear canal is upward and as goes inside it turns backwards.
 The shape of the ear canal is also another factor in the retention of the dome.
 Again the choice and the size of the dome can mitigate the retention issues to some extent.

-The length of the thin tube - The length of the thin tube (in the case of BTEs) and the wire to the receiver (in the case of RIC) could also make the dome come out.
-Remember that as we speak our facial muscles move and if the wire or the tube connecting the case of the hearing aid (that’s located behind your ear) to the dome is too short it simply pulls out the dome As we speak or we eat food.
+The length of the wire or the thin tube - The length of the thin tube (in the case of BTEs) and the wire to the receiver (in the case of RIC) could also make the dome come out.
+Remember that as we speak our facial muscles move and if the wire or the tube connecting the case of the hearing aid (that’s located behind your ear) to the dome is too short it simply pulls out the dome as we speak or when we eat.
+This problem can easily be fixed by picking one size longer for the RIC receiver wire or the thin tube.

 If the shape and the size of the dome are right and if the length of the receiver wire is good your audiologist could suggest using the retainer wire (or lock) to hold the domes in Place.
 The retainer wire is a small piece of plastic wire that is connected to the dome or the receiver and springs inside your concha bowl.